lawsonkeith/Bee-Bot/README.md

-# Bee-Bot
+## Bee-Bot

 A simple wheeled robot that can be programmed to follow a course.
 The robot has a keyboard that accepts movement commands and then executes them.
 One unusual feature is that I've used a 6 DOF MEMS sensor to do all the navigation rather than wheel encoders.
-The advantage here is that some a 6DOF IMU is a lot easier to integrate into any platform than wheel encoders.
+The advantage here is that some a 6DOF IMU is a lot easier to integrate into any platform than wheel encoders, also slip isn't an issue.
+The disadvantage is you don't know how far you've travelled.
+I did hope it would be possible to do some linear vel/distance measurement with the IMU but unfortunately it's drift rate is way too high and the errors accumulate so it's only accurate for about 3s.

 My son wanted to build one of these as he used a 'Bee Bot' at school, it also reminded me of the 'Big Trak' toys that were around in the 80s.
+It's got PID control on heading so if you want to know how that works this is a good platform since quad copters and balancing robots tend to crash a lot when you get the constants wrong.

-I've included a sharp IR rangefinder as well to prevent the robot crashing into things.
+I've included a sharp IR rangefinder as well to prevent the robot crashing into things, there's a speaker to tell you when you've pressed a button.

+The idea is you program it to navigate round the room i.e send it to the kitchen and try and program it to come back etc.

-# Hardware
+## Hardware
 Use the schematic to wire up your robot.
 I've included wheel encoders here but I didn't use them.

 ![](https://github.com/lawsonkeith/Bee-Bot/blob/master/Schematic.png)